kirei/hass-chargeamps/README.md

 ## Installation

-Installation via HACS by adding `https://github.com/kirei/hass-chargeamps` as a custom repository or by copying `custom_components/chargeamps`.
+Installation via HACS by adding `https://github.com/kirei/hass-chargeamps` as a custom repository or by copying `custom_components/chargeamps` into your Home Assistant configuration directory.

 ## Supported Hardware